OP Stack

 We recommend checking back regularly for the most up-to-date information.

-Interoperability Explainer
+Interoperability explainer

 Interoperability is the ability for a blockchain to securely read the state of another blockchain.
-Native OP Stack interoperability provides the ability to read messages and transfer assets across the Superchain (without having to go through L1) via secure message passing.
+Native OP Stack interoperability provides the ability to read messages and transfer assets across the Superchain (without having to go through L1) via low-latency, secure message passing.
 This results in the following benefits:

 • improved user experience for developers on the Superchain

-Native interop includes both the protocol layer message passing and the Superchain ERC20 token specification.
+Superchain interop includes both the protocol layer message passing and the Superchain ERC20 token specification.

 This means ETH and ERC-20s can seamlessly and securely move across L2s, and intent-based protocols (i.e., bridges) can build better experiences on top of the message passing protocol.

-Low Latency
+Low latency

 Considerations